valdelmeglio/moviesRating/README.md

 Open a web browser and move to http://127.0.0.1:5000/ to make the app work.

 ## Content
-The project consists in a Python web app which, reads the movie titles from the BBC iPlayer Json and access the moviesDb fetching the ratings for those movies.
+The project consists in a Python web app which reads the movie titles from the BBC iPlayer Json and access the moviesDb fetching the ratings for those movies.

 ![My image](static/css/images/bbc_movies.png)